 Regulatory note

-GHK-Cu is supplied as a cosmetic-grade INCI ingredient (Copper Tripeptide-1), not for compounded human-use preparations, it is not on the FDA July 2026 PCAC 503A-bulks agenda.
-Cosmetic-grade material available for med-spa, beauty OEMs, and finished-product formulators worldwide; INCI name supplied on SDS for cosmetic-notification workflows (CPNP in EU, equivalent registries elsewhere).
+Offered as a cosmetic-grade INCI ingredient, namely Copper Tripeptide-1, GHK-Cu is not intended for compounded human-use preparations, and it does not appear on the FDA July 2026 PCAC 503A-bulks agenda.
+This cosmetic-grade material serves med-spa, beauty OEMs, and finished-product formulators worldwide; for cosmetic-notification workflows such as CPNP in the EU and equivalent registries elsewhere, the INCI name is provided on the SDS.

 Frequently asked questions